vmware/photon/content/en/docs/installation-guide/building images/build-iso-from-source/build-the-iso.md

 weight: 3
 ---

-Perform the following steps to install the packages on Ubuntu:
+On Ubuntu, perform the following steps to install the packages.

 1. Install the packages: